innocode-digital/wp-prerender-aws-lambda/README.md

 }, 10, 3 );
 ````

-Also, plugin generates HTML "on the fly" when someone visits any of object with [type](#existing-types)
+Also, plugin generates HTML "on the fly" when someone visits any of object with [template](#existing-templates)
 e.g. single post and if there is no content in database for current object in current
 version then cron task will be scheduled to make new request to Lambda.